jyoti2000-star/CASM/README.md

 CASM (C Assembly) is a modern, readable assembly-oriented language that compiles to x86-64 (Windows) assembly.
 It aims to blend simple high-level constructs with low-level assembly and inline C where helpful.

-This README documents the current (updated) syntax and toolchain behavior used by this repository.

 ## Highlights (what's new)

 - Implicit embedded C detection: C-style lines (lines starting with `#` or ending with `;`) are detected automatically and collected into C blocks.
 You no longer need legacy `_c_` / `_endc_` markers.